Ophthalmic Tech Career Facts

 Caring for patients’ eyes can be a valuable way to be involved in the healthcare field, work directly with patients, and make a difference in their lives.
 A career as an ophthalmic technician gives you the chance to work in a healthcare setting as an integral care team member providing for the eye-related needs of patients.
+You’ll need your high school diploma to pursue one of the 3 ophthalmic technician certifications available that we will discuss in this article.
+Before we get into the steps you need to take to become a certified ophthalmic technician let’s talk about the job duties and education and training requirements.

 An ophthalmic technician works with an ophthalmologist to treat patients with problems related to their eyes.
 This can include vision measurements for corrective lenses, eye muscle exercises, eye disorders, and other eye-related concerns.
 An ophthalmic technician is often responsible for: